DDreamer01/FileStation/README.md

 | `--public` | Allows unauthenticated users to view and download files (read-only). |
 | `--max-upload` | Max upload size in GB (default: `2.0`). |

-When in public mode, you can append `_login` to your domain/ip for a logging in.
+When in public mode, you can append `_login` to your domain/ip for logging in.

 ## 🔒 Security Notes